Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "Eh, that’s a mistake we’ll fix eventually," Lang replied.
 "Still: maybe *don’t* put yourself in that much personal risk, next time.
 Just shoot the fucker."

 "I was, uh, outta ammo.
-And it was about to eat someone, so…"
+And it was about to eat someone, so..."

 "Then don’t run out of ammo next time.
 Understood, Specialist?"